-Advancing Prosperity for Architects
+Advancing prosperity for architects

 Embarking upon the AIA presidency prompted me to think about the key issues that architects are facing and what AIA can specifically do to help address those issues.
 At the beginning of my term, I convened an ad hoc committee to help me examine how AIA can help enhance business performance for architecture firms of all types, in service to improving compensation levels for architects and our emerging talent.
 The initiatives that have been prioritized by the “Prosperity Committee” are as follows: